Ally Bank is the consumer banking division of Ally Financial, a Detroit-based company that ranks among the largest financial institutions in the US.

 Raise Your Rate CDs come with the option for two or four-year terms.

-The main selling point here is that if Ally’s interest rate goes up during the course of your term, you have the opportunity to raise your rate — once for a two-year and twice for a four-year term.
+With these CDs, if Ally’s interest rate increases during your term, you have the opportunity to raise your rate — once for a two-year and twice for a four-year term.

 No Penalty CD